 Instead of the Privileges and Immunities Clause incorporating all of the Bill of Rights against the states, as the framers intended, the Supreme Court chose to incorporate individual pieces of the Bill of Rights against the states on a case-by-case basis.
 Overtime most—but not all—of the Bill of Rights has been incoprorated (for a list of each amendment and its incorporation status, see here).
 The most important for contemporary political descussion is McDonald v.
 City of Chicago (2010) because it deals with gun rights.

-Chicago had enacted expansive gun control: it completely banned handguns (remember the Second Amendment does not apply to the states by itself).
+Prior to this case, it was an open question whether the Second Amendment applied to states; Chicago assumed it did not and enacted restrictive gun control, completely banning handguns.
 The plaintiff stated that his home had been broken into multiple times, so he needed a handgun to ensure his own liberty.
-Even the most pro-gun control must admit, owning a gun is “deeply rooted in our nation’s history,” and a blanket ban is the antithesis of a “narrowly tailored” restriction, the Court reasoned as they struck down Chicago’s ordinance.
-The Court does permit some regulation of guns, however.
+Even the gun control advocates must admit, owning a gun is “deeply rooted in our nation’s history,” and a blanket ban on handguns is not a “narrowly tailored” restriction.
+By this logic, the Court struck down Chicago’s ordinance and decided the Second Amendment does apply to the states.
+The Court does permit some regulation of guns.

 Chicago can amend its gun laws to comply with this ruling while continuing to have strong, comprehensive and Constitutional gun laws, just as Washington D.C. has done [following District of Columbia v.
 Heller (2008)]. — Justice Samuel Alito in McDonald v.
 City of Chicago

-Even the Brady Campaign Against Gun Violence claimed victory following McDonald, because the Court clarified what gun legislation was constitutional, and the things the Campaign advocates are explicitly permitted.
-To think this all started from an amendment made on behalf of the newly freed slaves…
+Even the Brady Campaign Against Gun Violence claimed victory following McDonald, because the Court clarified what gun legislation was constitutional, and that includes many policies the Campaign advocates for.

 Equal Protection Clause